Counting Components of Hurwitz Spaces

-In this subsection, we focus on the case $\Omega(D) = 0$.
-In this case, the elements of $D$ are conjugacy classes, i.e. $D = D^*$, and $\tau$ is the identity map.
-For every $n \in \N$ there is exactly one likely map of degree $n$, namely $n\xi$.
-Whether it is a really-likely map only depends on the order $k \eqdef \ord \, \tilde\pi(\xi)$ of the element $\tilde \pi(\xi)$ in $G^{\ab}$, which can be computed explicitly in concrete situations.
-For every $n$, either~$n$ is not a multiple of $k$ and then there is no component of $\CHur^*_{\PC}(G, D, n\xi)$, or $n$ is a multiple of~$k$ and then there is exactly one really-likely map of degree $n$.
-As soon as $n \geq M$, this map only takes values $\geq M$, thus \Cref{prop:counting-components-really-likely} gives the exact value of the count of components of $\CHur^*_{\PC}(G, D, n\xi)$ for $n$ large enough:
+We first focus on the case $\Omega(D) = 0$.
+In this case, $D$ is a set of conjugacy classes of $G$, i.e., $D = D^*$, and $\tau$ is the identity.
+For each $n$, there is exactly one likely map of degree~$n$, namely~$n\xi$.
+Whether it is a really-likely map only depends on the order $k := \ord \, \tilde\pi(\xi)$ of the element~$\tilde \pi(\xi)$ in~$G^{\ab}$, which can be computed explicitly in concrete situations.
+For every $n$, either~$n$ is not a multiple of~$k$ and there is no component of degree $n$, or $n$ is a multiple of~$k$ and there is exactly one really-likely map of degree $n$.
+When $n \geq M$, this map only takes values $\geq M$, so \Cref{prop:counting-components-really-likely} gives the exact count of components of $\CHur^*_{\PC}(G, D, n\xi)$ for large enough $n$:

 \begin{proposition} For $n \in \N$, we have:

 \end{proposition}

 In particular, an average order of $\card{\pi_0\CHur^*_{\PC}(G, D, n\xi)}$ is given by the constant $\frac{1}{k} \card{H_2(G, c)}$.